 Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
 To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 What Would You Like to Sous Vide?

 Chicken wings are generally an easy food to cook, and they are pretty hard to screw up.
 But if you want great wings, then using sous vide can definitely help.
-If I want some bite, then I'll do 140°F (60°C) and for fall-apart wings 165°F (73.9°C), either for at least 1 to 2 hours.
+My favorite is 150°F (65.6°C) but if I want some more bite, then I'll do 140°F (60°C) and for fall-apart wings 165°F (73.9°C).
+Any of which are cooked for at least 1 to 2 hours.

 It also gives you precision control over the wings and then you just need a quick fry afterwards, so the skin never gets overcooked.

 How to Prep Chicken Wings